yssolk9102/kwk-virtual-curriculum-4/web-app/projects/el/index.md

 [Back to Projects]({{ site.url }}/web-app/projects)

 Estée Lauder is looking to YOU to design and build a Karlie Kloss feature piece for their site.
 Here are the parameters:
-- Start with the CSS Zen Gardens kit.
-What is a CSS Zen Garden?
-It's a demonstration of what can be accomplished with CSS.
+- Start with the CSS Zen Garden starter kit. _What is a CSS Zen Garden?_ It's a demonstration of what can be accomplished with CSS.
 You will be given HTML to use, and cannot change it at all.
-The exceptions to that rule are, you can add classes or IDs to elements, and you can change the `src` attribute for `video` and `img` tags!
+The exceptions to that rule are, you can add classes or IDs to elements and you can change the `src` attribute for `video` and `img` tags!
 Then, you'll write CSS to make the page your own.
 [Find the CSS Zen Garden project that inspired the challenge in this contest here](http://www.csszengarden.com/)!
 The magical thing about Zen Gardens is that everyone will start with the exact same CSS, but end with a totally different outcome!
 - Decide on a color palette.
 Here are a few great resources:
   - [Color Hunt](https://colorhunt.co/)
   - [Coolers](https://coolors.co/)